uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/portal.md

 > Use text-based search, faceted search, and tags to rapidly and efficiently find relevant studies, discover new datasets across multiple resources, and easily export selected data files to the analysis workspace.
 Browse through datasets and study-level metadata and find studies using tags, advanced search, or the free text search field.

 ![The Discovery Page of the Biomedical Research Hub.][img Discover grid]

+[//]: # (Alex: Perhaps note the use of Discovery Page as a way to store publication information, DOI metadata, FHIR metadata?
+We do this in BDC)

 #### Search Features